Joseph Peter Hobaish

+He formerly served as the Maronite Catholic Bishop of Tripoli.

 Life

-Joseph Peter Hobaish was born in the village of Sahel Aalma, near Jounieh, in the Keserwan District, Lebanon on April 23, 1787.
-He studied at the seminary of 'Ain Warqa and was ordained priest on June 26, 1814, and later he was consecrated bishop of Tripoli on January 30, 1820 by Patriarch John Helou.
+Joseph Peter Hobaish was born in the village of Sahel Aalma, near Jounieh, in the Keserwan District, Modern day Lebanon on April 23, 1787.
+He studied at the seminary of 'Ain Warqa and was ordained priest on June 26, 1814, and later he was consecrated Bishop of Tripoli on January 30, 1820, by Patriarch John Helou.